 Have questions about becoming a Personal Support Worker?

-We welcome you to explore the Personal Support Worker program at Herzing College Ottawa.
-This program is 8 months long, including an 11-week internship.
+Explore the Personal Support Worker program at Herzing College Ottawa.
+This program is 8 months long and includes an 11-week internship.

 Courses cover all the skills and knowledge you need to become a successful PSW.